Therapy for Athletes Navigating Life After Competition

 Use EMDR and other trauma-informed approaches to reduce distress and help you move forward with greater freedom and resilience.

-Whether you’re an athlete currently competing, recently retired or processing your time competing years later, our work together stems from the unique language of athletics and will equip you with the tools to find success within yourself.
+Our work together stems from the unique language of athletics and will equip you with the tools to find success within yourself.
 Healing as an athlete is not about leaving your athletic identity behind.
 It’s about integrating the parts of that identity and learning to direct them toward a life that feels aligned and whole.